PhilChodrow/PIC16B/installation.md

 ### §6.
 Verify

-Type the two lines below into your blank Jupyter Notebook and run them.
+Type the two lines below into your blank Jupyter Notebook and run them, swapping out my name for yours.
 If you do not encounter an error, then your setup was successful.
 Take a screencap of the result and submit it.
 Otherwise, contact the instructor for assistance.

 ```python
 import tensorflow as tf